Tate leads Arizona past Colorado 35-30

 On third-and-3 from the Arizona 12, Montez scrambled before finding tight end Brady Russell for the score with 3 seconds remaining.

 “Initially, everybody was covered, so I just kind of figured I would scramble around,” said Montez, who knew he could throw it away if no one was open, sending the field goal unit out.
-But with no timeouts left, “All I needed to do was not take a sack,” Montez said.
+But with no timeouts left, “all I needed to do was not take a sack,” Montez said.

-“I avoided a couple of defensive linemen, saw Brady sitting in the corner with his hands up” and delivered the TD strike.
+“I avoided a couple of defensive linemen, saw Brady (Russell) sitting in the corner with his hands up” and delivered the TD strike.

 The Buffaloes squibbed the kickoff and Jamarye Joiner scooped it up at his 10 and raced down the opponents’ sideline for an apparent touchdown only to turn around and realize he’d stepped out of bounds at the Colorado 46.

-The Buffs went ahead 14-13 on a razzle dazzle touchdown in which Montez got the ball into the hands of tailback Jaren Mangham, who flipped it to a reversing Nixon, who in turn threw a pinpoint pass to Dimitri Stanley for a 39-yard score.
+The Buffs went ahead 14-13 when Montez got the ball into the hands of tailback Jaren Mangham, who flipped it to a reversing Nixon, who threw a pinpoint pass to Dimitri Stanley for a 39-yard score.

 Tate replied with a 75-yard TD toss to Peterson, who burned Onu, whose interception at midfield had set up Stanley’s touchdown.
+Onu appeared to get hurt on the play.

-Montez completed 28 of 42 passes for 299 yards and a TD with Tony Brown catching 10 passes for 141 yards, and Stanley four for 75 yards and a touchdown.
+With Shenault and Nixon ailing, Tony Brown led Colorado with 10 catches for 141 yards.

 FLAG FOOTBALL

-The Buffaloes were whistled eight times for 85 yards in penalties — and their sideline was warned about barking at the officials — and the Wildcats were flagged just once for 5 yards.
+The Buffaloes were whistled eight times for 85 yards in penalties and the Wildcats were flagged just once for 5 yards.

 UP NEXT